 First, we’ll build a windowsill and then move onto building a modified barn door to serve as a window covering here.
 I’m super excited to see how it’ll turn out!

-Be sure to check back to follow along with our progress!
-Or, better yet, sign up for the newsletter below to receive the latest updates as well as access to the free Resource Library.
+Be sure to check back to follow along with our progress.
+Or, better yet, sign up for the newsletter below to receive the latest updates.